CornerstonePres/cornerstone-pres/_events/2020-03-31-spiritual-practices.md

 The afternoon was bright and sunny despite my grief.
 I decided to take a walk that afternoon and get a dose of sun and scenery.
 Midway through the walk I was looking down at my dog sniffing the smells all around him - noticing what other creatures had left their scent, when I noticed a shadow on the pavement.
 The shadow was of a giant dragonfly.
 As my gaze wandered up, I spotted it directly in front of me.
 It hovered there for a few moments before zipping away in search of what it would notice in its existence.

 Our time here is brief my friends.
-I hope you notice the love of God for all that God has created.

-Take Time to Notice each day this week the wonders God has in store for you.
+I hope you ***take time to notice*** God's love for you during the times you take to notice this week.

 Serving Christ together in Faith, Hope, and Love and the greatest of these is LOVE ~ Pastor Jen